Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Results

 Of the nine LLM hacking mitigation techniques described in Section~\ref{ssec:LLMhackingriskmitigationtechniques}, we here only focus on M1, M2, M3, and M9.
 Other techniques (M4, M5, M6, M7, M8) only differ in the sampling method used for the expert annotations and are shown in the full Figure~\ref{fig:llm_hacking_mitigation_techniques_ALL} in the appendix.
 Differences across sampling methods are minor compared to the ground truth data usage approach we analyze and the fundamental trade-offs between error types we observe.
-To account for different annotation budgets, we consider $n_{\text{human}} = \{25, 50, 100, 250, 500, 1000\}$ known ground truth annotations, including tasks where a specific number of known annotations amounts to at most 70\% of the entire dataset.
+To account for different annotation budgets, we consider $n_{\text{human}} = \{25, 50, 100, 250, 500, 1000\}$ known ground truth annotations.
+To ensure comparability across $n_{\text{human}}$ values, we only include tasks where a specific number of known annotations amounts to at most 70\% of the entire dataset.
+We show more detailed results in Appendix~\ref{app:MitigatingLLMhackingrisk}.